How to replace or cancel your whole life insurance policy

-Getting a life insurance policy is a little like getting married — it’s a serious, long-term commitment between you and the love of your life (what, you don’t describe your insurer that way?).
+Buying a life insurance policy is a little like getting married — it’s a serious, long-term commitment between you and the love of your life (what, you don’t describe your insurer that way?).
 And, in the case of a whole life insurance policy, it’s literally ‘til death do you part.

 And in those moments, you might find yourself wondering: How do I get out of this relationship?
 Well, we can’t recommend a good divorce lawyer, but we can answer your question about how to cancel a whole life insurance policy and help make sure you’re getting the best combination of price, service, and extras (like living benefits riders).

 So, can you cancel a life insurance policy?
 To better understand why you might want to cancel or replace a whole life insurance policy in the first place, and what your options are, keep reading.

 Why you might want to cancel or replace a whole life insurance policy

 Customer satisfaction is a fickle thing, and that is especially true when you’re talking about life insurance.
 Simply put, a whole life insurance policy is a long-term agreement between you and an insurer.
 You agree to a premium payment schedule.
 In exchange, the insurer agrees to pay out the entire value of the policy to your beneficiaries when you die.
 As a policy owner, your premium payment is determined by a range of factors, including your age, your overall level of health and the value of the policy.